deathbybandaid/tdarr_inform/README.md

 # tdarr_inform

-This is is a custom script for Sonarr and Radarr to inform Tdarr of new/changed/deleted files without reling on filesystem events or frequent disk scanning.
+This is is a custom script for Sonarr and Radarr to inform Tdarr of new/changed/deleted files without relying on filesystem events or frequent disk scanning.

 To use: